The Riehl Lab @ Princeton University

 Office: Guyot 419

 Qwahn joined the Riehl lab in the fall of 2022 after completing a B.S. in Biological Sciences at Cornell University.
 During his undergrad, Qwahn studied avian community composition and biogeography patterns in the Northwest Himalaya.
-He became interested in understanding the social dynamics of cooperative breeding birds in the Neotropics after studying Palmchats (dulus dominicus) in the Dominican Republic.
+His Ph.D. work focuses on understanding the social dynamics of cooperatively breeding Palmchats (Dulus dominicus) in the Dominican Republic.

 Picture